bagdadiemre/simple-nodejs-crud-azure/README.md

 ## Description
 This is a sample Node.js Restful CRUD API which uses Express as web framework and MySQL as database. with
-Azure Kubernetes Service, (You can find the manifest file in the repo - needs configuration with the actual values) Azure MySQL,
+Azure Kubernetes Service, (You can find the manifest file in the repo - needs configuration with the actual values - needs replace token extension for manifest)
+Azure MySQL,
 Azure Devops, (Pipelines, Repos - You can find Dockerfile and azure-pipelines in the repo - needs configuration with the actual values)
 Azure Virtual Machine, (For Self Hosted Build Agent and Api Server connection)